stan-dev/design-docs/designs/0032-stan-output-formats.md

 There are three sources of information:

+1. The Stan model, class  [``stan::model::model_base``](https://github.com/stan-dev/stan/blob/develop/src/stan/model/model_base.hpp).
+The model class method `log_prob` provides access to the model parameters and transformed parameters on the unconstrained scale.
-1. Stan program outputs: estimates for all model parameters, transformed parameters, and generated quantities.
+The model class method `write_array` provides access to parameters, transformed parameters, and generated quantities on the constrained scale.
+The method `transform_inits` can be used to transform parameters from the constrained to the unconstrained scale.
+Finally, a number of methods provide information about the model itself:  `model_name`, `(un)constrained_param_names`, `get_dims`.

 2. Inference engine outputs: various diagnostics.
+The inference engine outputs are flattened into per-iteration reports.
 For the NUTS-HMC sampler, the current outputs are the stepsize and metric, and the per-iteration sampler variables (state).
-The optimization and variational algorithms also report on their respective iterations.
+ADVI reports stepsize `eta` and per-iteration state, and The optimization and variational algorithms also report on their respective iterations.

 3. Interface-level outputs:
    + model name, compile options, Stan compiler and (Cmd)Stan version and compile options.